Pilates for Pregnancy: Navigating the First Trimester with Confidence

 The first trimester (0 to 12 weeks) is a time of incredible internal change.
 Hormonal shifts, fatigue, and emotional ups and downs are common—even if your body doesn’t show outward signs of pregnancy just yet.

 According to the NHS, most women experience some level of tiredness, nausea, or breast tenderness in the early weeks, alongside increased emotional sensitivity.
-Your centre of gravity and connective tissues will also begin to change, even before you feel or see it.
+Your center of gravity and connective tissues will also begin to change, even before you feel or see it.

 That’s why this stage is less about doing more—and more about doing things mindfully.